skalarproduktraum/phd-thesis/chapters/apr-rendering.md

 The Pulling Scheme has the following properties:

 * _Predictability and self-similar structure_ — neighbouring particle cells never differ by more than one level from each other, and are arranged in a fixed pattern around the smallest particle cells in the set.
 This structure is independent of the level itself and results in self-similarity between the levels.
 From this property, the OVPC set $\mathcal{V}$ can easily be constructed from any LPC set $\mathcal{L}$ with a single particle cell $c_{i,l}$.
-* _Separability_ — The OVPC set can be found by considering each particle cell in $\mathcal{L}$ on its own, and afterwards combining them into one set, covering the whole image.
+* _Separability_ — The OVPC set can be found by considering each particle cell in $\mathcal{L}$ on its own, and afterwards combining them into one set covering the whole image, using a minimum operation on the particle cells.
 See Figure \ref{fig:APRsep} for a visualisation.
 * _Redundancy_ — When constructing $\mathcal{V}$, all particle cells in $\mathcal{L}$ that have descendants can be ignored, as descendants imply either the same or a tighter constraint on the Resolution Function.

 ![Separability property of the Pulling Scheme: In the first two parts, the construction of $R^*(y)$ is shown for two separate particle cells, $c_{19,6}$ and $c_{38,6}$.
 In the third part of the figure, their combination into the Local Particle set $\mathcal{L}$ is shown.
 Image reproduced from \citep{Cheeseman:2018b12}.\label{fig:APRsep}](apr-separability.pdf)